Mariners get Zach Duke and Adam Warren in bullpen remodel

 The trades on the eve of the non-waiver deadline provided two more relief options for manager Scott Servais with Seattle in the playoff hunt in the AL West.

-The Mariners sent pitcher Chase De Jong and infielder Ryan Costello to the Twins, and dealt international slot money to the Yankees for Warren.
+The Mariners sent pitcher Chase De Jong and infielder Ryan Costello to the Twins, and dealt $1.25 million in international signing bonus allocation to the Yankees for Warren.

 “Obviously a lot of teams are looking to add to the bullpen this time of year with the trade deadline coming up.
 I’m not surprised,” Servais said.
 “It may not be the last thing we do.”